KamranAladross/Accent-Detection-With-Tensorflow-and-Librosa/README.md

 # Accent Detection With Tensorflow and Librosa
+University of California, San Diego
+Department of Electrical Engineering
-Senior Project To Detect Accent Using Tensorflow and Librosa
+ECE 191 Senior Project

+Team Members
+Kamran Aladross
+Michael Burdett
+Wade Chen
+Max Coehing

 This project was done using Windows 10 with a Nvidia GTX860M graphics card.
 You can accomplish the same using a computer without a graphics card by downloading the CPU version of Tensorflow.
 However, note that with the CPU version, it will take much longer for Tensorflow to build your models.
-## Step 1
+## Step 1 - Setting up our Tensorflow environment in Python
 First we need to install Python 3.5.x
 Go to
 https://www.python.org/ftp/python/3.5.2/python-3.5.2-amd64-webinstall.exe